Lacuna-JDCE/JDCE_tooltest/README.md

 ```
 ./tooltest.sh
 ```
 This should create a folder for each tool.
-To clean up, run
+To remove all created folders, run
 ```
 ./tooltest.sh clean
 ```